pjj/Emacs-nsh/README.md

 at the correct directory.
 Drop an nsh at your project's root.
 I've used nsh for years, and it has saved me tons of time (it only gets better over time).
 With a simple rg in your nsh_history directory you can find commands you issued years ago.
+Together with burly-open-bookmarks you can restore your shell window configurations.

 ## Installation instructions: